wouterken/itsi/README.md

 ## No time for that?
 Here's a crash course:

 ### 1. Get Ruby
-Make sure you have Ruby installed!.
+Make sure you have Ruby installed!
 If not, look here:
 [https://www.ruby-lang.org/en/documentation/installation/](https://www.ruby-lang.org/en/documentation/installation/)